overhangio/tutor/README.md

 You should note that with the latter solution, it is your responsibility to configure the webserver on the host as a proxy to the nginx container.
 See [this](https://github.com/regisb/openedx-docker/issues/69#issuecomment-425916825) for http, and [this](https://github.com/regisb/openedx-docker/issues/90#issuecomment-437687294) for https.

 ### Help!
-Your containers are eating all my RAM/CPU/CHEESE
+The Docker containers are eating all my RAM/CPU/CHEESE

 You can identify which containers are consuming most resources by running: